-Harley provided about 15,000 motorcycles to the United States military during World War I, marking the first time that the motorcycle had been adopted for combat service.
+Harley-Davidson provided about 15,000 motorcycles to the United States military during World War I, marking the first time that the motorcycle had been adopted for combat service.
 By 1920, Harley was the largest motorcycle manufacturer in the world.
 Over 28,000 motorcycles were sold in 67 countries that year.
 Harley-Davidson was one of only two major American motorcycle manufacturers to survive the Great Depression.
 From 1929 to 1933, sales of Harleys fell from 21,000 to 3,703.
 However, the company rebounded and over 90,000 motorcycles were produced for the United States military and Allied Nations during World War II.

 American Machinery and Foundry purchased Harley-Davidson in 1969, and their efforts to streamline production resulted in labor strikes and lower quality motorcycles.
 Harleys were more expensive and inferior in quality and performance relative to Japanese competitors.
 Sales dropped so significantly around this time that the company almost went bankrupt.
 In 1981, American Machinery and Foundry sold Harley-Davidson to a group of thirteen investors for $80 million.
 In 1983, President Reagan imposed a 45% tariff on imported motorcycles with over 700 cubic centimeter engine capacity, which slowed the penetration of Japanese competitors until they started manufacturing motorcycles in the United States.
-Also in 1983, Harley established the Harley Owners Group (HOG).
+Also in 1983, Harley-Davidson established the Harley Owners Group (HOG).
 The nickname “Hog” had been given to Harleys beginning in 1920, when a team of farm boys used an actual pig as their mascot during motorcycle races.
-The Harley Owners Group was built on the strong loyalty of Harley enthusiasts as a means to promote the Harley lifestyle and riding experience.
+The Harley Owners Group was built on the strong loyalty of H-D enthusiasts as a means to promote the Harley lifestyle and riding experience.
 The company went public in 1986, and enjoyed rapid growth over the next 16 years.
-Harley ranked among America's top growth stocks since its 1986 IPO.
-Its 37% average annual gain runs just behind the 42% pace of Microsoft, which also debuted in 1986.
+Harley-Davidson ranked among America's top growth stocks since its 1986 IPO.
+Its 37% average annual gain ran just behind the 42% pace of Microsoft, which also debuted in 1986.